 We are an early commercial stage company using molecular testing and bioinformatics to assist healthcare providers to combat multi-drug resistant bacterial infections.
-Our products and services are designed to enable healthcare providers to rapidly identify hospital patients who are colonized or infected with life threatening, multi-drug resistant organisms, or MDROs.
+Our products and services are designed to enable healthcare providers to rapidly identify hospital patients who are colonized or infected with life threatening, multi-drug-resistant organisms, or MDROs.
 Our products and products in development are:

-- Our Acuitas MDRO Gene Test, which is currently available for sale, is, to our knowledge, the first CLIA lab-based test able to provide information regarding the presence of ten MDRO resistance genes from one patient specimen.
-The ten drug-resistant genes identified by our Acuitas MDRO Gene Test are associated with CRE (Carbapenem-resistant Enterobactercaceae), ESBL (extended spectrum beta lactamase) and VRE (vancomycin resistance enterobacteria) organisms, and are gastrointestinal organisms frequently associated with antibiotic-resistant infections.
+- Our Acuitas MDRO Gene Test, which is currently available for sale.
+This test is, to our knowledge, the first CLIA lab-based test able to provide information regarding the presence of ten MDRO resistance genes from one patient specimen.
+The ten drug-resistant genes identified by the Acuitas MDRO Gene Test are associated with CRE (Carbapenem-resistant Enterobactercaceae), ESBL (extended spectrum beta lactamase) and VRE (vancomycin resistance enterobacteria) organisms, and are gastrointestinal organisms frequently associated with antibiotic-resistant infections.
 The test results can be used by healthcare providers to identify patients who are colonized with one of the drug-resistant genes or who are actively infected.
-To date, eight acute care hospitals and long-term care facilities have partnered with us to evaluate the capabilities and uses of our Acuitas MDRO Gene Test. - Our Acuitas CR Elite Test, which is also commercially available, adds the ability for the healthcare provider to order a traditional microbiology culture result to be performed from the same specimen sent for our Acuitas MDRO Gene Test, thereby providing additional information about the organism or organisms associated with an active infection, as well as an antibiotic susceptibility profile for such organisms. - Our Lighthouse MDRO Management System, currently in development, will be able to provide detailed MDRO molecular information about an individual patient's resistance profile, gleaned from our Acuitas MDRO Gene Test results, and integrate this data with other patient and hospital-wide data to help improve overall patient outcomes and to reduce hospital costs.
+To date, eight acute care hospitals and long-term care facilities have partnered with us to evaluate the capabilities and uses of the Acuitas MDRO Gene Test. - Our Acuitas CR Elite Test, which is also commercially available, adds the ability for the provider to order a traditional microbiology culture result to be performed from the same specimen sent for the Acuitas MDRO Gene Test, thereby providing additional information about the organism or organisms associated with an active infection, as well as an antibiotic susceptibility profile for such organisms. - Our Acuitas Lighthouse MDRO bioinformatics platform, which is currently in development.
+Our Acuitas Lighthouse MDRO bioinformatics platform will be able to provide detailed MDRO molecular information about an individual patient's resistance profile, gleaned from our Acuitas MDRO Gene Test results, and integrate this data with other patient and hospital-wide data to help improve overall patient outcomes and to reduce hospital costs.
 We anticipate that this product will be launched commercially in the third quarter of 2015.